alfiomartini/network/README.md

 # Abstract

 This application is a Twitter-like social network for making posts and following users.
-It is implemented with HTML, CSS, JavaScript, Bootstrap, Python, Django and the SQLite database.
-Signed in users can write new text-based posts, edit and delete their own posts, comment on posts written by others and delete any comment written by themselves as well.
+It is implemented with _HTML_, _CSS_, _JavaScript_, _Bootstrap_, _Python_, _Django_ and the _SQLite_ database.
+Signed in users can _write_ new text-based posts, _edit_ and _delete_ their own posts, _like_ or _unlike_ posts,  _comment_ on posts,  and _delete_ any comment written by themselves as well.
+Through the navbar, the user can access all posts from all users, its profile page, posts from followers, and posts from users that he or she is following as well.
+All pages use a basic pagination technique that limits the number of posts that are displayed (10).